 To apply for federal student aid and state aid awarded to residents of Kentucky, students must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA form is available from any high school counselor, college, or university financial aid office and online at https://studentaid.gov/h/apply-for-aid/fafsa.

 When students file the FAFSA, be sure to add Thomas More University to the “College to Receive Information” section of the application.
 (TMU’s school code is 002001.)
 Students must list Thomas More University in this section in order for the school to receive the FAFSA results.
 Once the University receives those results, the financial aid office will determine the amount and type of federal and state aid the student will receive.
 The financial aid office will send the student a letter listing all federal and state aid they are eligible to receive with a packet containing instructions on how to secure that aid.
 All applications are processed without regard to sex, age, creed, handicap, or national origin.

-Students may begin applying for financial aid for the next school year as early as October 1.
+Students may begin applying for financial aid for the next school year as soon as the FAFSA opens.
 In order to receive priority consideration for financial aid from Thomas More, students must file their FAFSA and be accepted to the College by March 15.
 Applications received after this date will be awarded with any remaining funds.
 To have the best chance to receive the most financial aid possible, apply early.